SOVIET MODERNISM AND DRAMATIC LANDSCAPES

 We’ll devote two days to the Soviet architectural and monumental heritage in Khujand, formerly known as Leninabad: concrete apartment blocks, Soviet modernist gems, WWII memorials, Soviet mosaics and bass-reliefs, Stalinist grandeur, photogenic bazaars, ancient fortresses and mausoleums and the largest Lenin statue in Central Asia (now sadly ostracised to a barren field in the outskirts).

-We’ll also make some excursions out of town to visit the former closed cities of Buston and Ghafurov (once known as Chkalovsk and Sovietabad), the hectic frontier town of Isfara, and the crowded urban beach at the Kayrakkum Reservoir, a Soviet-era artificial lake where locals like flock to in oder to escape the summer heat.
+We’ll also make some excursions out of Khujand to visit the former closed cities of Buston and Ghafurov (once known as Chkalovsk and Sovietabad), the hectic frontier town of Isfara, the semi-abandoned Soviet settlement of Shurab, and the crowded urban beach at the Kayrakkum Reservoir, a Soviet-era artificial lake where locals like flock to in oder to escape the summer heat.

 Dinner and overnight in Khujand.